yurykudrovsky/SimpleMVVMExample/README.md

 # SimpleMVVMExample
 ![MVVM](Diagram.png)

-In current example binded by closures, as most common approach but also can be builded by:
+In current example binded by closures, as most common approach but also can be binded by:

 + Delegates & Protocols
 + Swift Combine